zzxwill/odps/intl.en-US/Product Introduction/What is MaxCompute.md

 MaxCompute seamlessly integrates with DataWorks, which provides one-stop data synchronization, task development, data workflow development, data operation and maintenance, and data management for MaxCompute.
 For more information, see [DataWorks](https://www.alibabacloud.com/help/doc-detail/30256.htm).

-MaxCompute is mainly used to store and compute batches of structured data.It provides a massive range of data warehouse solutions as well as big data analysis and modeling services.
+MaxCompute is mainly used to store and compute batches of structured data.
+It provides a massive range of data warehouse solutions as well as big data analysis and modeling services.
 As data collection techniques are becoming increasingly diverse and comprehensive,industries are amassing larger and larger volumes of data.
 The scale of data has increased to the level of massive data \(100 GB, TB and even PB\) that traditional software industry can not carry.

 Given these massive data volumes, the limited processing capacity of a single server has prompted analysts to move towards distributed computing.
 However, distributed computing models are not easy to maintain and demand highly-qualified data analysts.
 When using a distributed model,data analysts not only need to understand their business needs, but also must be familiar with the underlying computing model.
 The purpose of MaxCompute is to provide you with a convenient way of analyzing and processing mass data, and you can achieve the purpose of analyzing large data without having to care about the details of distributed computing.